 A strategic regional location makes Guilderland an attractive place to operate a business.
-The combination of transportation routes and modes - two interstates, active freight rail lines, high-frequency public transit to and from downtown Albany - available to Guilderland businesses mean that business owners can source materials, ship finished goods, draw customers, and attract employees from a wide regional radius.
+The combination of efficient access to three major transportation routes of I-87, I-90 and I-890 and modes - two interstates, active freight rail lines, high-frequency public transit to and from downtown Albany - available to Guilderland businesses mean that business owners can source materials, ship finished goods, draw customers, and attract employees from a wide regional radius.
 The Town of Guilderland is part of a larger economic region connected by employment, trade, and transportation networks, defined as the Albany-Schenectady-Troy Metropolitan Statistical Area (MSA), which consists of Albany, Rensselaer, Saratoga, Schenectady, and Schoharie counties.
+The MSA ranks 48th out of 384 MSA's nationwide.
 The City of Albany is the state capital.
 Guilderland is also part of the broader Capital Region, a geographical area that extends outward from the Albany MSA to encompass four additional counties: Warren, Washington, Columbia, and Greene.

 More than 420,000 people are employed in the Albany-Schenectady-Troy MSA, 52% of them in Albany County (Table 4).
 The regional economy is anchored by government, health care, and professional and business services.
 Government represents about 22% of the employment in the metro area, and includes jobs in local, state, and federal agencies as well as public school districts, community colleges, and state universities.
 The University at Albany, a portion of which is in the Town of Guilderland, has approximately 4,000 employees.
-In the last two decades, the region's economy has become more diverse with the growth of high-technology, knowledge-based industries (e.g., semiconductor chip manufacturing, nanotechnology, video game development) and research activity.
+In the last two decades, the region's economy has become more diverse with the growth of high-technology, knowledgebased industries (e.g., semiconductor chip manufacturing, nanotechnology, video game development) and research activity.